 So, at the point where the ray touches the surface, of a convex lens, draw a tangent to the surface

 then draw a perpendicular line (at 90°) to the tangent.

 The Normal line is the arrow that would exist if the curve were the bow.

 To complete the above diagram we can now remove the tangent line and we then get the following:

 This is the normal line and it is perpendicular to the convex lens surface drawn at the point of contact.

 The ray of light will now refract (change direction) at the surface of the convex lens.
 For the rules of refraction and how much the ray of light bends see Mammoth Memory: Refraction.

-Because at this level of physics we are only dealing with thin lenses the actual amount the light refracts across the lens is minimal.
+Because at this level of physics we are only dealing with thin lenses the actual amount the light refracts (changes direction) across the lens is minimal.
 As long as the ray of light is shown to turn slightly towards the normal line on the diagram this will be sufficient for exam purposes.

 NOTE: Most of the diagrams we show exaggerate the width of the lens for ease of explanation.

 Once the ray of light is inside the lens, the rules of refraction again apply as the ray of light travels through the lens and approaches the exit surface.
 At the point where the ray touches the exit surface, draw a tangent to the outer surface: